lborgman/mm4i/README.md

 ##### Bookmarks for edit history
 The edit history panel lets you quickly move between different views of you mindmap subject.

 If you find some views more useful you can bookmark them.
-If you give the bookmarks name they will be there the next time you start editing the mindmap.
+If you name the bookmarks, they will be there the next time you start editing the mindmap.

 ### Let AI summarize a link
-You can use the major AI:s to get a mindmap from a link.
-It is like asking the AI for a summary of a link you give it, but you get the summary in the form of a mindmap.
+You can use the major AIs to get a mindmap from a link.
+It works like asking the AI for a summary of a link, but the summary is presented in the form of a mindmap.

 If you install this app it will show up as a share target.
 Use this to get a summary mindmap.

 ### Sync and Backup
 There is currently no built in backup.
 And the mindmaps are only stored on your device (in your web browser, actually).

-So if you loose your device your mindmaps may also be gone.
+So if you lose your device, your mindmaps may also be lost.

 But there is one possible remedy: You can sync your mindmaps to other devices.
 (This must be done manually, but I believe it is quite simple.)

 ## Background
-Ever since I first saw mindmaps in practical use I have wanted to use it myself.
+Ever since I first saw mindmaps in practical use, I have wanted to use it myself.
 But.
 It looked like you needed a big paper.
 Or rather several to redraw the mindmap.

-Putting the mindmap in a computer could be a good idea, I thought.
+Putting the mindmap in a computer seemed like a good idea.
 And then, preferably the computer I always bring with me, my mobile.

-Yes, I know.
-There are some apps for Android that can do this.
+Yes, I know, there are some apps for Android that can do this.
 But I never install apps from unknown developers because of potential security problems.

-There are much less security problem with a web page.
+A web page has fewer security risks than a native app.
 And you can actually run a web page like this offline.
 (You have to *"install"* it, but for a web app like MM4I the *"install"* just means that the sources for the web page is cached locally on you device.)

 ## Acknowledgement